AdaCore/gnatstudio/docs/users_guide/extending.rst

       * :guilabel:`Smart_Mixed`

-        Like :guilabel:`Mixed`, but don't force upper case characters to lower case.
+        Like :guilabel:`Mixed`, but do not force upper case characters to lower case.

     * :guilabel:`Identifier casing`